Ryan Sampson: Career

 Sampson began his career at Sheffield's Crucible Theatre.
 Prior to After You've Gone, he appeared in Wire in the Blood, in 2003, In Denial of Murder, Heartbeat and Holby City in 2006.
 He appeared in the BBC Three pilot The Things I Haven't Told You and had a role in two episodes of the 2008 series of Doctor Who, playing the young American genius Luke Rattigan in "The Sontaran Stratagem" and "The Poison Sky".
 In 2008 he worked at the National Theatre.
 In 2011 he played a small part in Channel 4 comedy series Fresh Meat.
 In 2015 he played various characters in the ITV2 sketch show Glitchy.
 In 2015 he also appeared as Charles 'Boz' Dickens in ITV Encore's The Frankenstein Chronicles.
-Sampson currently portrays Tommo in Sky One's 2019 British sitcom Brassic.
+Sampson played Tommo in all 7 seasons of Sky One's 2019 British sitcom Brassic, and Mr Collins in the BBC production "The Other Bennet Sister".
 Sampson's acting influence is Tom Hanks.

 Personal life

-Sampson confirmed that he is gay via Twitter in February 2019, publishing a photo of himself with his boyfriend.
+Sampson confirmed that he is gay via Twitter in February 2019, publishing a photo of himself wearing a Mizzou T-shirt with his boyfriend.